COMM 201 - Introduction to Communication Studies (3 Hours)

 COMM 361 - Gender Issues in Communication (3 Hours)

 After surveying the conceptual foundations of gender, we explore gender differences in verbal and nonverbal communication.
 We consider communication differences within contexts such as family, friendship, intimate relationship, and workplace.
 Finally, we consider how mass media (such as TV, film, and advertising) affects societal and personal definitions of gender.
 Throughout the course, the relationships among gender, power, and communication are stressed.
+Counts as an application course for the GSWS major or minor.
 Offered alternate years.
-Cross-list: GSWS 361.

 Prerequisite(s): Not open to freshmen